By Tiffany Woods

 They found between one and 42 suspected microplastics in each oyster.
 The amount varied depending on when the oysters were purchased.
 The ones from April contained an average of 14 particles versus an average of eight for the oysters from July.

-Baechler wonders if it’s because heavier rains in the spring wash more water, and possibly more plastics, down storm drains and into rivers and the ocean.
+Baechler wonders if it’s because heavier rains in the spring wash more water and possibly more plastics, down storm drains and into rivers and the ocean.
 Or perhaps, she said, it’s because people launder different clothes in the spring than in summer.

 Researchers also found that the fibers ranged in length from 0.1 millimeters to 6.1 millimeters.
 The average length was 1.2 millimeters, which is almost the thickness of a dime.
 Roughly three-quarters of the fibers were colorless, and 17 percent were blue.
 The average number of suspected plastics per gram of oyster tissue was about the same at each location.

-Because microplastics are in the air and on surfaces, Baechler said that some of the plastics in the samples may actually have come from the lab.
+Because microplastics are in the air and on surfaces, Baechler said that some of the plastics in the samples might actually have come from the lab.
 Researchers sought to prevent this by wearing all cotton and rinsing equipment three times.

 They compared their data to findings from a few studies of microplastics in clams, mussels and oysters in a handful of countries.
 When comparing the number of microplastics per gram of tissue, they found that Oregon oysters had fewer microplastics than bivalves studied in China and western Canada but not Germany or Belgium.